jaydizz/wifipixel/README.md

 # wifipixel
-Controll your Neopixels from your Cellphone via ESP8266 and Blynk
+This application allows you to control your neopixel-strips with your cellphone using Blynk

-# TODO: Reamde ;)
+# HowTo:
+There are two possible ways to use this project: